 So many Public Houses

 Further to the various reminiscences about the White Hart and other Bagshot pubs.
-Lionel Parr recalls that around 1930, when he believes Bagshot was home for fewer than 2000 souls, the following pubs existed:
+The late Lionel Parr recalls that around 1930, when he believes Bagshot was home for fewer than 2000 souls, the following pubs existed:

 Previously, there had also been

 • Duke of Wellington, in College Ride, closed about 1929, now a private house.
+Graham adds that if you look carefully on the front of the building you can see the shaped moulding were the pub name used to be.
+[Aug 11]

 • Bell & Crown, opposite Yaverlands, which had closed by 1928.
 However it still had the plank or old fascia screwed to the front of the building that had borne the name.
 There was a garage at the end of the terrace.
 Hope this enables you to locate the place.